sass/sass/spec/modules.md

 selectors).
 All members have definitions associated with them, whose specific structure depends on the type of the given member.

+Two members are considered identical if they have the same name, type, source location, and were defined in or forwarded from the same original module.

 > Each member type has its own namespace in Sass, so for example the mixin
 > `name` doesn't conflict with the function `name` or the variable `$name`.